-Dissection during laparoscopic pancreaticoduodenectomy (LPD) is a complex surgical intervention and requires a comprehensive understanding of anatomical relationships and vascular variations around the duodenum and hepatoduodenal ligament (HDL).
-While the process carries a risk of inadvertent injury to the adjacent vasculature throughout the procedure, safe dissection along the superior mesenteric artery (SMA) is extremely vital because nearly one-fifth of patients have an aberrant hepatic artery (HA) coming off of SMA (1).
-If exists, the replaced or accessory HA typically courses just right and inferior to the portal vein (PV).
-With an accompanying video, this paper aims to share the technique that we adopt to avoid injury to the aberrant HA during LPD.
+Dissection during laparoscopic pancreaticoduodenectomy (LPD) is a complex surgical intervention and requires a comprehensive understanding of anatomical relations and vascular variations around the duodenum and hepatoduodenal ligament.
+While the process carries a risk of inadvertent injury to the adjacent vasculature throughout the procedure, safe dissection along the superior mesenteric artery (SMA) is extremely vital since nearly one fifth of the patients have aberrant hepatic artery (HA) coming off of the superior mesenteric artery (1).
+If exists, the replaced or accessory hepatic artery typically courses just right and inferior to the portal vein.
+With accompanying video, this paper aims to share the technique we adopt to avoid injury to the aberrant hepatic artery during LPD.

-2. Landmark #1 to identify the aberrant HA: The first jejunal branch of the superior mesenteric vein is a reliable landmark to identify the area where SMA is encountered during the uncinate process dissection (Video).
-However, an aberrant HA often originates from a point closer to the root of SMA.
-Radiological assessment using multiplanar reconstruction images aids in determining the level at which the aberrant artery comes off.
+2. The landmark #1 to identify aberrant HA: The first jejunal branch of the superior mesenteric vein (SMV) is a reliable landmark to identify the area where SMA is encountered during the uncinate process dissection (Video).
+However, an aberrant HA often origins from a point closer to the root of SMA.
+Radiological assessment with MPR images aids in determining the level at which the aberrant artery comes off.

-3. Traction and counter-traction: Adequate retraction with a proper triangulation of organs and tissues is of paramount importance during advanced laparoscopic surgery.
-However, overtraction on PV may also cause axial displacement of the vein, which, in turn, can disrupt a surgeon’s orientation to PV/aberrant HA relationship (Video: the asterisk shows the tip of the sealing device while dissecting on an incorrect area).
-Natural anatomical courses of vessels should be checked by releasing all the retractors if any suspicion arises.
+3. Traction and counter-traction: Adequate retraction with proper triangulation of the organs and tissues is of paramount importance during advanced laparoscopic surgery.
+However, over traction on portal vein may also cause axial displacement of the vein; which, in turn, can disrupt surgeon’s orientation to the portal vein/aberrant HA relationship (Video: asterisk shows tip of the sealing device while dissecting on incorrect area).
+Anatomical vascular neighborhoods should be checked by releasing all retractors if suspicion arises.